- What is the Open and Affordable Textbooks (OAT) Program?

-The Open and Affordable Textbooks (OAT) Program aims to encouraging faculty and instructors to replace existing course materials with open educational resources (OER) or library electronic content.
-This would mean that the course materials will be free (or of very little cost) to students, reducing the financial burden many students face.
+The Open and Affordable Textbooks (OAT) Program aims to encourage faculty and instructors to replace existing course materials with open educational resources (OER) or library-licensed materials such as electronic books and articles..
+This means that the course materials will be free (or of very little cost) to students, reducing the financial burden many students face.

-Any faculty (full-time or part-time) teaching courses at Rutgers University–Camden, Rutgers University–New Brunswick, Rutgers University–Newark, or Rutgers Biomedical and Health Sciences is eligible to apply.
+Any faculty (full-time or part-time) or other instructor teaching courses at Rutgers University–Camden, Rutgers University–New Brunswick, Rutgers University–Newark, or Rutgers Biomedical and Health Sciences is eligible to apply.

-Unfortunately, no. At this time the award is capped at $1,000 per applicant.
+At this time the OAT Program is capped at $1,000 per applicant per year.

 Yes.
 Each round of applications is judged on its own merits.
-If you have applied in the past and were successful, you are welcome to apply for the award again.
+If you have applied in the past and were successful, you are welcome to apply for the OAT Program again.

 Absolutely.
 Anyone who is teaching a course is encouraged to apply.